 Our in-flight entertainment system onboard our Airbus A320 and Embraer E190 aircraft includes 36 channels of free DIRECTV®, 100 channels of free SiriusXM® satellite radio and premium movie channel offerings from JetBlue Features®.
-Customers on our Airbus A321 aircraft have access to 100 channels of DIRECTV®, 100+ channels of SiriusXM® radio and premium movie channel offerings from JetBlue Features[®].
-Our MintTM customers enjoy 15-inch flat screen televisions to experience our in-flight entertainment offerings.
-In December 2013, we began to retrofit our Airbus fleet with Fly-FiTM, a broadband product, with connectivity that we believe is significantly faster than airlines featuring Ku-band satellites and older ground to air technology.
-Our entire Airbus fleet is equipped with Fly-FiTM and we are in the process of retrofitting our entire Embraer E190 fleet.
-Our first flight of our first Fly-FiTM enabled Embraer E190 operated in October 2015.
-In November 2014, we announced the introduction of Fly-Fi[TM] Hub, a content portal where customers can access a wide range of movies, television shows and additional content from their own personal devices.
-In 2015, Amazon, MLB.tv and Vice were added to our list of existing partners which include Coursera, FOX, HarperCollins Publishers, National Geographic, Rouxbe and Time Inc. We expect to add additional content from partner providers during 2016.
+Customers on our Airbus A321 aircraft have access to 100 channels of DIRECTV®, 100+ channels of SiriusXM® radio and premium movie channel offerings from JetBlue Features®.
+Our MintTM Customers enjoy 15-inch flat screen televisions to experience our in-flight entertainment offerings.
+In December 2013, we began to retrofit our Airbus fleet with Fly-FiTM, a broadband product, with connectivity that we believe is significantly faster than airlines featuring K, -band satellites and older ground to air technology.
+Our entire Airbus fleet was equipped with Fly-FiTM the entire year and we finished retrofitting our Embraer E190 fleet during 2016.
+Since 2014, our Customers have enjoyed the Fly-FiTM Hub, a content portal where Customers can access a wide range of movies, television shows and additional content from their own personal devices.

-All customers may enjoy an assortment of free and unlimited brand name snacks and non-alcoholic beverages, and have the option to purchase additional products such as blankets, pillows, headphones, premium beverages and premium food selections.
-Our Mint[TM] customers have access to an assortment of complimentary food, beverages and products including a small-plates menu, artisanal snacks, alcoholic beverages, a blanket, pillows and headphones.
+All Customers may enjoy an assortment of free and unlimited brand name snacks and non-alcoholic beverages and have the option to purchase additional products such as blankets, pillows, headphones, premium beverages and premium food selections.
+Our MintTM Customers have access to an assortment of complimentary food, beverages and products including a small-plates menu, artisanal snacks, alcoholic beverages, a blanket, pillows and headphones.